-Christina El Moussa Splits From Nate Thompson, Threatens Skin Care Line With Lawsuit
+Christina El Moussa Splits From Nate Thompson, Threatens Skincare Line With Lawsuit

 Nate Thompson has unfollowed his girlfriend of one month – Christina El Moussa – on Instagram, and deleted their photo together following their split.

-Christina El Moussa is seemingly starting a new life with a split from hockey star Nate Thompson, and a lawsuit against a skin care line for falsely using her as the face of its anti-aging cream.
+Christina El Moussa is seemingly starting a new life with a split from hockey star Nate Thompson, and a lawsuit against a skincare line for falsely using her as the face of its anti-aging cream.

 EXCLUSIVE: Christina El Moussa and NHL player Nate Thompson’s romance is already over. https://t.co/BXPYGN55ZL pic.twitter.com/4iGSaa85bI